Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Statistical ensembles

 For interacting systems, the expected number of particles $\langle N \rangle(\mathcal H,\mu)$ can be used to decompose the chemical potential as $\mu = \mu_{\text{ideal}}+\mu_{\text{ex}}$, where $\mu_{\text{ideal}}$ is the chemical potential of the ideal gas of the same density

 Intuitively, the excess chemical potential $\mu_{\text{ex}} = \mu-\mu_{\text{ideal}}$ measures the deviation in chemical potential due to the interaction term of the Hamiltonian at fixed density.

-The straightforward way of estimating the excess chemical potential of an interacting system is to perform a grand-canonical Monte Carlo (GCMC) simulation on the distribution in Eq. (\ref{eq:grand_canonical_ensemble}) at a prescribed value of $\mu$.
-Grand-canonical sampling of the number of particles allows us to estimate the empirical mean $\langle N\rangle_{\text{GCMC}}$, from which we extract $\mu_\text{ideal}$ via Eq. (\ref{eq:mu_ideal}).
+The straightforward way of estimating the excess chemical potential of an interacting system is to perform a grand-canonical Monte Carlo (GCMC) simulation on the distribution in Equation \ref{eq:grand_canonical_ensemble} at a prescribed value of $\mu$.
+Grand-canonical sampling of the number of particles allows us to estimate the empirical mean $\langle N\rangle_{\text{GCMC}}$, from which we extract $\mu_\text{ideal}$ via Equation \ref{eq:mu_ideal}.
 From $\mu$ and $\mu_\text{ideal}$, one can simply compute the excess chemical potential, $\mu_\text{ex} = \mu - \mu_\text{ideal}$.

 In this work we estimate the excess chemical potential from several canonical simulations.
 We train a generative model on several canonical ensembles and then estimate the canonical partition function $Z_N$ for each $N$.
-The collection $\{Z_N\}$ is used to compute the distribution of the number of particles, $p(N)$, see Eq. (\ref{eq:pN_grand_canonical}), for a predefined choice of the chemical potential, $\mu$.
-In combination with Eq. (\ref{eq:mu_ideal}), we compute the excess chemical potential, $\mu_\text{ex}$.
+The collection $\{Z_N\}$ is used to compute the distribution of the number of particles, $p(N)$, see Equation \ref{eq:pN_grand_canonical}, for a predefined choice of the chemical potential, $\mu$.
+In combination with Equation \ref{eq:mu_ideal}, we compute the excess chemical potential, $\mu_\text{ex}$.